jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 ```
 chmod u+x ./download_case.sh
-./concatenate_case.sh SKJ1PT_DA-GSWP3
+./concatenate_case.sh BA-GSWP3
 ```
+NB!
+If there are multiple history tapes, these should be concatenated separately.
+Add it to the script ^ or do it manually if necessary.

+NB!
+Older versions of Panoply cannot open new NetCDF data.
+My Panoply version can open new model output after conversion to NetCDF4.

-Then open a local wsl terminal and download the case folder and history archive:
+Then open a local wsl terminal and download the case folder and history archive (or right-click and download from VScode setup):

 ```
 rsync --info=progress2 -a evaler@betzy.sigma2.no:/cluster/work/users/evaler/noresm/FATES_INCLINE/cases/SKJ1PT_DA-GSWP3  /mnt/c/Users/evaler/model_output